-- 1. What Nexium Control is and what it is used for - 2.
-What you need to know before you take Nexium Control - 3.
-How to take Nexium Control - Possible side effects - 5.
-How to store Nexium Control 6.
-Contents of the pack and other information - Further helpful information
+- 1. What this medicine is and what it is used for

+- 2. What you need to know before you take this medicine

+- 3. How to this medicine

+- 4. Possible side effects

+- 5. How to store this medicine

+- 6. Contents of the pack and other information

+- 7. Further helpful information

-1. What Nexium Control is and what it is used for
+1. What this medicine is and what it is used for

-Nexium Control contains the active substance esomeprazole.
+This medicine contains the active substance esomeprazole.
 It belongs to a group of medicines called 'proton pump inhibitors'.
 They work by reducing the amount of acid that your stomach produces.

-This medicine is used in adults for the short term treatment of reflux symptoms (for example, heartburn and acid requigitation).
+This medicine is used in adults for the short-term treatment of reflux symptoms (for example, heartburn and acid regurgitation).

 Reflux is the backflow of acid from the stomach into the gullet ("foodpipe") which may become inflamed and painful.

 This may cause you symptoms such as a painful sensation in the chest rising up to your throat (heartburn) and a sour taste in the mouth (acid regurgitation).

-Nexium Control is not meant to bring immediate relief.
-You may need to take the capsules for 2-3 days in a row before you feel better.
-You must talk to a doctor if you do not feel better or if you feel worse after 14 days
+This medicine is not meant to bring immediate relief.
+You may need to take the tablets for 2-3 days in a row before you feel better.
+You must talk to a doctor if you do not feel better or if you feel worse after 14 days.

-2. What you need to know before you take Nexium Control
+2. What you need to know before you take this medicine

-Do not take Nexium Control
+Do not take this medicine

-- If you are allergic to esomeprazole or any of the other ingredients of this medicine (listed in section 6). - If you are allergic to medicines containing other proton pump inhibitors (e.g. pantoprazole, lansoprazole, - rabeprazole or omeprazole). - If you are taking a medicine containing nelfinavir (used to treat HIV infection).
+- If you are allergic to esomeprazole or any of the other ingredients of this medicine (listed in section 6). - If you are allergic to medicines containing other proton pump inhibitors (e.g. pantoprazole, lansoprazole, rabeprazole or omeprazole). - If you are taking a medicine containing nelfinavir (used to treat HIV infection).